Internet Explorer 9: End of life

 Support for Internet Explorer 9 on most Windows versions ended on January 12, 2016, when Microsoft began requiring customers to use the latest version of Internet Explorer available for each Windows version.
 For versions of Windows where Internet Explorer 9 was the final version of Internet Explorer available, support ended when support for that version of Windows ended.
 On January 14, 2020, Microsoft released the final regular IE9 update.
 However, IE9 (via Windows Server 2008) is eligible for the paid ESU (Extended Security Updates) and Premium Assurance programs.
-ESU security updates from Microsoft for IE9 were released until January 10, 2023 (January 9, 2024, for Azure customers) and Premium Assurance security updates will continue until January 13, 2026.
+ESU security updates from Microsoft for IE9 were released until January 10, 2023 (January 9, 2024, for Azure customers) and Premium Assurance security updates were continued until January 13, 2026.
 Following which, only IE11 (the final version of Internet Explorer) will continue to be supported in any capacity.

 Changes from previous versions

 User Interface

 Internet Explorer 9 includes significant alterations to its user interface when compared with previous versions.
 These include: